pylover/howto-learn-haskell/README.md

-# How to lean Haskell
+# How to learn Haskell

 ## Must Know